US tax experts explain Supreme Court decision on Nexus

 Rachel Le Mieux

-Rachel has been practicing in state and local taxes since 1985, with experience as a legislation and policy specialist.
-As a partner at Seattle based local accounting and advisory firm Peterson Sullivan LLP, she leads the State and Local Tax Practice and consults with clients across a broad range of industries on state and local tax issues involving sales and use taxes, gross receipts taxes, income taxes, and other miscellaneous taxes.
+Rachel A. Le Mieux has been practicing in state and local taxes (SALT) since 1985.
+She advises clients in a broad range of industries on state and local tax issues involving sales and use taxes, gross receipts taxes, income taxes, and other miscellaneous taxes.
+Rachel serves her clients by digging deep into their business from top to bottom giving them the best answers possible that fit their unique business operations.